 6. Ringwood Mines Landfill Site

 The Ringwood Mines Landfill Site is a 500-acre area located in Ringwood, New Jersey.
-Owned by the Ford Motor Plant, in the late 1960s to early 1970s, the site was used for waste disposal for its nearby Mahwah, New Jersey automobile assembly plant.
-This waste was mostly paint sludge, a toxic mix of various industrial chemicals and heavy metals, which polluted the environment to the point that the Environmental Protection Agency (EPA) designated the area as a Superfund site in need of remediation, which began in 1984.
-By 2011, over 47,000 tons of contaminated earth was removed from the site.
+Owned by the Ford Motor Plant in the late 1960s to early 1970s, the site was used for waste disposal for its nearby Mahwah, New Jersey, automobile assembly plant.
+This waste was mostly sludge, a toxic mix of various industrial chemicals and heavy metals, which polluted the environment to the point that the Environmental Protection Agency (EPA) designated the area as a Superfund site in need of remediation, which began in 1984.
+By 2011, over 47,000 tons of contaminated earth had been removed from the site.